Lovecraftian horror: Tabletop

 Lovecraft was an influence on Dungeons & Dragons starting in the early 1970s, and initial printings of AD&D Deities & Demigods included characters from Lovecraft's novels.
 Dungeons & Dragons influenced later role-playing games, including Call of Cthulhu (1980) which influenced later board games such as the adventure board game Arkham Horror (1987) and Arkham Horror: The Card Game (2016), and recruited new fans for the Cthulhu mythos.
+Mythos was a trading card game released in 1996, based on the Cthulhu Mythos.
 Magic: The Gathering expansions such as Battle for Zendikar (2015), Eldritch Moon (2016), and Shadows over Innistrad (2016) contain Lovecraftian components.

-The tabletop co-op game Cthulhu: Death May Die is also based on Lovecraft's works as it is set in the world of the Cthulhu Mythos and has the players taking the role of a group of investigators trying to interrupt the awakening of the titular deity by a group of cultists in order to make him vulnerable and slay the eldritch god once and for all by shooting him in the face.
+The tabletop co-op game Cthulhu: Death May Die is also based on Lovecraft's works as it is set in the world of the Cthulhu Mythos and has the players characters attempting to prevent the awakening of Cthulhu by its cultists.

 Video games

 1980s and 1990s

 Video games, like films, have a rich history of Lovecraftian elements and adaptations.
-In 1987, The Lurking Horror was the first to bring the Lovecraftian horror subgenre to computer platforms.
-This was a text-based adventure game, released by Infocom, who are best known for the Zork series.
+In 1987, The Lurking Horror, a text-based adventure game released by Infocom, was the first to bring the Lovecraftian horror subgenre to computer platforms.

-Alone in the Dark (1992 video game) contains Lovecraftian elements and references.
+Alone in the Dark, a 1992 video game, contains Lovecraftian elements and references.

-Shadow of the Comet, a game which takes place in the 19th century, is strongly inspired by the myth of Cthulhu.
+Shadow of the Comet, a 1993 game which takes place in the 19th century, is strongly inspired by the myth of Cthulhu.

+Quake, a 1996 FPS game, has Lovecraftian elements.

 The 1998 text adventure game Anchorhead is heavily inspired by Lovecraftian Horror and features many elements of the Cthulhu mythos, as well as quotes from Lovecraft.

-Quake (video game), a FPS game that has Lovecraftian elements.

 2000s

-The 2005 Russian game Pathologic features many themes common in Lovecraftian works: The three main characters are all in some way outsiders to the city.
-The game centers around an unstoppable plague which leaves gelatinous bloody slime in contaminated areas; the player character is completely helpless in stopping the plague.
+The 2003 horror visual novel Saya no Uta is inspired by Lovecraft and features Lovecraftian themes.

 Call of Cthulhu: Dark Corners of the Earth for Windows and Xbox is a first person shooter with strong survival horror elements.

 Eternal Darkness: Sanity's Requiem for the GameCube utilizes heavy themes of cosmic horror throughout the game, in particular with the player characters' sanity being affected through their interactions with the supernatural.